Frequently Asked Questions About Our Products And Services

 The quality and quantity of each sample will be determined at sample receipt or after DNA extraction.
 Further quality controls are performed at various steps of the process.

-How should I choose between INVIEW Oncoexome, Oncopanel All-In-One and Oncotarget Liquid Biopsy?
+How should I choose between INVIEW Liquid Biopsy Oncoexome and INVIEW Liquid Biopsy Oncoprofiling?

 All three tests can be used with liquid biopsy samples (cfDNA).
 The three products serve as powerful non-invasive tools for cancer profiling.

-Can I use INVIEW Oncopanel All-in-one Liquid Biopsy for diagnostic purposes?
+Can I use INVIEW Liquid Biopsy Oncoprofiling for diagnostic purposes?

 The product is available for research use only (RUO).
 All samples are processed compliant to ISO 17025:2005 accreditation.